 According to the Ministry of Education, base funding for early learning and child-care programs will increase by three per cent per year for four years, starting in 2027-2028.

-The extended agreements includes expanded age eligibility, so children in care who turn six while attending Kindergarten can continue to receive $10 a day daycare until they complete the school year, the ministry said.
+The extended agreements includes expanded age eligibility, so children in care who turn six while attending Kindergarten can continue to receive $10 a day daycare until they complete the school year.